fluffy/ietf/rtcweb-sdp/rid/draft-pthatcher-mmusic-rtp-stream-identifier-00.md

 --- abstract

-In this specification, we define a framework for configuring and identifying Source RTP Streams in the Session Description Protocol.
+In this specification, we define a framework for identifying Source RTP Streams with the constraints on its payload format in the Session Description Protocol.
 This framework uses "rid" SDP attribute to: a) effectively identify the Source RTP Streams within a RTP Session, b) describe or constrain their payload format parameters in a codec agnostic way beyond what is provided with the regular Payload Types and c) enable unambiguous mapping between the Source RTP Streams to their media format specification in the SDP

 Note-1: The name 'rid' is not yet finalized.
 Please refer to Section "Open Issues" for more details on the naming.